kusakusakusa/rails6boilerplate/README.md

 ###### Remove bastion AMI

-This will remove the bastion AMI (to save on the negligible S3 storage cost for storing the image)
+This will remove the bastion AMI (to save on S3 storage cost for storing the image which may be negligible)
 ```
 rake ebs:bastion:unpack
 ```